sbadame/auth/README.md

 This server authenticates users and applies ACLs to urls.

-Only Google Sign is supported.
+Only Google Sign In is supported.

 ## How it works